rue-aubrey/datastories/gunsalesprojectpart1.md

-# Part I: Final Project Planning
+# Part I: Project Outine

 ## Summary
 For this project, I want to interrogate the events underpinning the increased sale of guns across the past few decades, emphasizing their intimate relationship with political violence and mass shootings.